Digital Millennium Copyright Act at Duquesne University

 - Do not publish copyright-protected materials on university web sites without obtaining permission from the copyright holder or their representative.

 - Disable P2P software on all devices before connecting to the campus network.

 - Adhere to Duquesne University's Copyright Policy.

 The unauthorized or improper use of Duquesne University's technology environment, including the failure to comply with these service requirements, constitutes a violation which may result in the loss of access, University disciplinary actions and/or legal prosecution under federal, state and local laws, where applicable.
 Users are expected to adhere to T.A.P.
 26 - Computing and Ethics Guidelines which can be found at duq.edu/taps.
-Other IT related policies can be found at duq.edu/cts/policies.
-Additionally, the University Information Security Incident Response Plan (IRP) provides response for any DMCA complaint or violation.
-Complaints or violations can be reported via email to email@example.com or by calling 412.396.4357.
+Other IT-related policies can be found at duq.edu/cts/policies.
+Additionally, the University Information Security Incident Response Plan (IRP) provides a response for any DMCA complaint or violation.
+Complaints or violations can be reported via email to firstname.lastname@example.org or by calling 412.396.4357.